-Home Energy Saving Tips for Winter
+Learn About Home Energy Saving Tips for Winter

+This site is privately owned and is not associated with the government.
+It contains information to help you in your Liheap application process.
 You may be curious about the best energy saving tips for winter if you live in a climate with brutally cold months.
 There are many different types of heating systems that your home may be equipped with, but the maintenance and efficiency of your system is of the utmost importance when it comes to energy usage.
 It is important to analyze the functionality of your heating equipment if you are attempting to maintain an energy efficient home.
 This can include obtaining a home energy audit to improve the energy efficiency of your home.

 You may also be unsure of what to set the thermostat in winter for your heating system since this is what determines how much energy or fuel your heating system will use.
 It is important that you and your family stay comfortable throughout the colder months, especially if you live with an elderly or disabled family member.
 To find out the ideal thermostat setting for winter and to learn more about maintaining an energy efficient home in the cold months, read through the following sections.

-Professional Energy Saving Tips for Winter
+General Energy Saving Tips for Winter

 If you are looking into how to lower your electric bill in winter months, keep in mind there are several simple and inexpensive tasks you can complete to achieve a lower utility bill.
 By simply paying attention to how you and your family members use energy during the winter months, you can implement small changes to make your home more energy efficient.
 It is important to: